Percolation-Labs/percolate/clients/python/percolate/percolate/api/routes/auth/README.md

     ) -> Optional[str]:
         # Try session auth first
         # Fall back to bearer token
+        # For bearer tokens with X-User-Email:
+        #   - Validates user exists in system
+        #   - Raises 401 if user not found
-        # Return user_id for sessions, None for bearer tokens
+        # Return user_id for sessions or bearer+email, None for bearer only
 ```

 ### Usage Patterns